-Degenerate Dimension– A degenerate dimension is when the dimension attribute is stored as part of the fact table and not in a separate dimension table.
+Degenerate Dimension– A degenerate dimension is when the dimension attribute is stored as part of the fact table and not in a separate table.
 Product id comes from product dimension table.
 Invoice number is a standalone attribute and has no other attributes associated with it.
 An invoice number can be crucial since the business would want to know the quantity of the products.

-Role play dimension– It is a dimension table that has multiple valid relationships with a fact table.
+Role play dimension– It is a table that has multiple valid relationships with a fact table.
 For example, a fact table may include foreign keys for both ship date and delivery date.
-But the same dimension attributes apply to each foreign key so the same dimension tables can be joined to the foreign keys.
+But the same attributes apply to each foreign key so the same tables can be joined to the foreign keys.

 Got a question for us?
 Please mention them in the comments section and we will get back to you.

 Get started with Data Warehousing